jyoshimi/scientometrics/readme.txt

 Save:

-	Save to other file formats
+	Export 	> Other file formats
 		500 at a time
 		Full record and Cited References
 		Format:plain text